Pheubel/VR-Minor/Individual Work/Learning Goals.md

   I have created an animated shader using shader graph.

   * By the end of this sprint...
-  I have created implemented a system for sound effects.
+  I have created implemented a system for playing random sounds and looping sound effects with an intro and outro.